 As Ramadan doesn’t fall on the same time each year, the fasting duration can vary significantly.

-In New Zealand, where it is currently winter, fasts are relatively short, lasting about eight to 11 hours.
+In New Zealand, where it is currently approaching winter, fasts are relatively short given the early sundown.

 5. Muslims do fast outside of Ramadan